TheRealKillaruna/nano_pk/README.md

 The nano_pk component does not allow remote control of your heating.

 I have developed and tested it on a Nano-PK model, but chances are high it will work on other Hargassner models as well.
+According to user reports, it is also compatible with Rennergy Mini PK heating models.
 Read on how to try this and let me know if it works!

 ### Quick setup guide ###